Professional Development for the Staff of Unitarian Universalist Congregations

 - Professional Development for Music Leaders

-- Professional Organization: Unitarian Universalist Musicians Network (UUMN)
+- Professional Organization: Association for Unitarian Universalist Music Ministries (AUUMM) (formerly UUMN)

 Depending on the particular needs of the congregation, membership staff can attend to a wide range of responsibilities.
 Most positions center on visitor tracking and support, member engagement, and leadership development.
 The membership professional is likely to interface with most staff and key leaders.